Gary Love

-Gary Joseph Love (born 26 November 1964) is a British actor and film director.
+Gary John Love (born 26 November 1964) is a British actor and film director.
 He is best known for playing the role of Sergeant Tony Wilton in the British Army inspired award-winning series Soldier Soldier, and as Jimmy McClaren in Grange Hill in 1984.
-He is also a director and has directed episodes of London's Burning, Casualty and Waking The Dead.
+He is also a director and has directed episodes of London's Burning, Casualty and Waking the Dead.

 Love was born in Kensington, London, and attended the Barbara Speake Stage School in Acton, West London.